grafana/k6-docs/docs/sources/v0.49.x/javascript-api/k6-experimental/redis/client/client-lindex.md

 ---
 title: 'Client.lindex(key)'
-excerpt: 'Returns the element at index `index` of the list stored at `key`.'
+description: 'Returns the element at index `index` of the list stored at `key`.'
 ---

 # Client.lindex(key)